 Looking for a delicious recipe that is perfect for fall and winter nights?
-Try Field Peas with Ham it’s sure to warm you up.
+Try this field peas recipe that is paired with ham for a delicious and filling meal.

-Recently, I picked up a few things from local producers, Cattle Tracks and Rowdy Stickhorse Wild Acres.
+Recently, I picked up a few things from local producers, John’s Farm and Rowdy Stickhorse Wild Acres.
 Both are family farms here in Oklahoma.
 I wanted to introduce you to these great local farms and share with you a tasty dish I made with their products.
-I created Field Peas with Ham with Dried Field Peas from Cattle Tracks and Ham Hocks from Rowdy Stickhorse.
+I created Field Peas with Ham with Dried Field Peas from John’s Farm and Ham Hocks from Rowdy Stickhorse.
 Simple, tasty, and great for this winter that just won’t end.

-I created Field Peas with Ham with Dried Field Peas from Cattle Tracks and Ham Hocks from Rowdy Stickhorse.
+I created Field Peas with Ham with Dried Field Peas from John’s Farm and Ham Hocks from Rowdy Stickhorse.
 Simple, tasty, and great for cold nights.

 Dried peas and beans can cause some to get a little gassy.
 I add a 2″ x 2″ square of dried kelp (seaweed) to all my beans and peas to help eliminate the “toot”.
 It doesn’t add any flavor to the dish and is removed before serving.
 You can pick it up at most large grocery stores or any Asian market.
 I get mine at Cao Nguyen on Military and NW 26th in Oklahoma City.

 A family-owned farm in Fairview, Oklahoma.
 They are certified organic, non-GMO project verified, Animal Welfare Approved farm.
 They offer beef, wheat, flour, seasonings, and beef jerky.
 They have numerous retail locations around the state.
-I order their products through both the Oklahoma Food Co0op and at the OSU-OKC Farmers Market on the 1st Saturday of the month.
+I order their products through both at the OSU-OKC Farmers Marke.

 A certified naturally grown family farm located outside of Covington Oklahoma.
-They offer Beef, Pork, Lamb, Goat, Eggs, Bird Feed, Goats milk herbal products (Soaps, Creams, and Laundry Powder, etc.) I have also ordered from them through the Oklahoma Food Co-op and the Oklahoma Farm to Fork Market truck.
+They offer beef, pork, lamb, goat, eggs, bird feed, goat’s milk herbal products (Soaps, Creams, and Laundry Powder, etc.).

 Amount Per Serving: Calories: 257Total Fat: 6gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 48mgSodium: 1056mgCarbohydrates: 27gFiber: 9gSugar: 11gProtein: 24g